 - Click the Submit button at the top right to resubmit!

-When your resubmission goes through, your app will automatically switch back to “Waiting for Review.”
+When the resubmission goes through, the app will automatically switch back to “Waiting for Review.”

-If your app was rejected, it will re-enter Apple’s queue for review.
-If your app was metadata rejected, it holds its place in line, and will generally re-enter review within a couple of days.
+If the app was rejected, it will re-enter Apple’s queue for review.
+If the app was metadata rejected, it holds its place in line, and will generally re-enter review within a couple of days.

 Have questions or need assistance?
-Send an email or open a support ticket and we’ll help you take the appropriate steps.
+Send an email or open a support ticket and we’ll help you through the steps.